-Fans of the Soviet architecture will definitely appreciate the Transcarpathian Regional Administration building, located on the impressive Narodna Square.
+Fans of the modernist and functionalist architecture will definitely appreciate the Transcarpathian Regional Administration building, located on the impressive Narodna Square.

 Another interesting example of the building inspired by the Carpathian tradition is the local train station.
 This is such a beautiful structure, impressive both outside and inside (everything is marble!).

 In Uzhgorod you can also find many beautiful interwar villas and tenant houses built in the modernism style.
 There is also the whole neighborhood built in the times of Czechoslovakia when the country had to create its structure in Uzhgorod.

 These buildings are located roughly between Korzo and Narodna Square, the best way to discover them is just to wander around, letting your intuition led you through the streets of Uzhgorod, taking random streets right or left.
 That was another one of my favorite things to do in Uzhgorod actually and I spent most of my time in the city just wandering around and enjoying the city.